Category Archives: Training

 If you’re starting out smart (and I know you are!!!), you’ve made a list of the costs to run your business.
 In the aerial teaching world, we generally fall (fly?) into two categories: 1) teaching for a studio or 2) teaching for ourselves.

 1. Teaching for a studio!
 Big benefits: the studio carries most of the hard costs – you generally just show up, teach classes, and collect your paycheck.
 The studio usually takes care of studio/venue rental, website and promotional expenses, insurance, equipment, taxes, and sign ups.
 Big drawback: loss of control.
-The studio usually sets costs and pay rate, and is in charge of who you teach, when, how, etc. Your paycheck is smaller than if you taught on your own, but you also aren’t carrying the expenses of running a business.
+The studio usually sets costs and pay rate, and is in charge of who you teach, when, how, etc. Your paycheck is smaller than if you taught on your own, but you also aren’t carrying the expenses of running a business – you are an employee.

 2. Teaching for ourselves!
 Big benefits: you teach what you want, when you want, for however much you want.
 Big drawback: you’re footing the bill for everything (and I do mean everything).